 The same is true for your eye.
 Each eye has a unique aberration profile which remains even if nearsightedness and astigmatism is corrected.
 After LASIK, specific aberrations or visual static components can potentially affect night vision, with symptoms such as glare and halo images.
 Minimizing or correcting these aberrations will, we hope, make your vision correction more precise, whether done by a LASIK or LASEK/PRK technique.
 The Wavelight laser that we use was developed to incorporate wavefront principles into each procedure by adjusting the laser treatment for the patient’s specific corneal curvature.
 Specifically, the laser algorithm adjusts for your “spherical aberration” based on your individual prescription and corneal curvature.

-Orange area shows astigmatism with some irregularity.
-Topography-guided LASIK helps to smooth these irregularities with the goal of improving quality of vision.
+The Orange area shows astigmatism with some irregularity.
+Topography-guided LASIK helps to smooth these irregularities with the goal of improving the quality of vision.

 The Wavelight Allegretto Eye-Q Laser

 With a repetition rate of 400 pulses per second, the Wavelight Allegretto Eye-Q laser is one of the fastest available in the world today.
 In addition, an integrated high-speed eye-tracker assures that each spot of the treatment is placed in exactly the right spot, even if you move your eye.

 The Wavelight laser also features a new approach to laser vision correction.
 Most current laser systems may leave the eye with increased spherical aberration, which degrades the quality of vision, especially at night, and may cause the glare and halo phenomenon.
 The Wavelight laser adjusts the treatment based on individual curvature measurements, with the hope of minimizing spherical aberration and improve vision quality both during the day and night.